ruvnet/dynamo-mcp/README.md

 Dynamo MCP is a system that exposes cookiecutter templates through the Model Context Protocol (MCP).
 It allows you to discover, register, and manage cookiecutter templates, and generate projects from them.

+## Why Templates Matter: The Good Vibes Coding Approach

+Great coding starts with great templates.
+Using well-designed templates is the foundation of the "Good Vibes Coding" approach - a philosophy that emphasizes efficiency, consistency, and enjoyment in the development process.

+### Kickstart Your Coding Adventures

+- **Faster Development**: Templates eliminate repetitive boilerplate setup, letting you focus on what matters - your unique code and business logic.
+Start coding meaningful features in minutes, not hours.

+- **More Efficient Workflows**: Pre-configured with best practices, proper folder structures, and essential dependencies, templates provide a solid foundation that would take days to research and implement from scratch.

+- **Cost-Effective**: Reduce development costs by eliminating the time spent on initial project setup, configuration, and architecture decisions.
+Templates encapsulate years of community knowledge and best practices.

+- **Consistent Quality**: Templates enforce consistent coding standards, documentation practices, and project structures across your organization or personal projects.

+- **Lower Learning Curve**: New team members can quickly understand projects built from standard templates, reducing onboarding time and increasing productivity.

+With Dynamo MCP's extensive template library, you can instantly access templates for virtually any type of project - from web applications to data science, from machine learning to game development - and start building with good vibes from day one.

 ## Features

 - **Template Registry**: Discover, add, update, and remove cookiecutter templates
+- **Template Database**: Store and manage templates in a SQLite database with categorization, tagging, and search capabilities
+- **Default Template Library**: Access a comprehensive library of 50+ pre-defined templates across various categories
 - **Environment Manager**: Create and manage virtual environments for templates
 - **Interface Generator**: Extract variables from templates
 - **Project Generator**: Generate projects from templates